csci-1301/csci-1301.github.io/labs/Variables/readme.md

 #.
 Compile and execute your program.
 It should display a message like:

     ```text
-    My name is John Smith, and I expect to graduate in 2025.
+    My name is Evi Nemeth, and I expect to graduate in 2025.
     ```

 #.
 Answer the following by first thinking of what may happen, and then by editing your program to check your hypothesis.
 Would the compilation still be successful if we were to try to: